memotype/bj.sh/README.md

     r=$(./bj.sh '{"foo": "bar"}' foo)

 will set $r to "bar" (without the quotes).

+Multiple levels of JSON keys can be queried at once, i.e:

+    source bj.sh
+    json='{"a": {"foo": "bar"}, "b": [27, 42]}'
+    bj "$json" a foo  # output: bar bj "$json" b 1    # output: 42

-If the first argument is "-" or "--", bj.sh will read from /dev/stdin:
+When run as a separate script, if the first argument is "-" or "--", bj.sh will read from /dev/stdin:

     echo '{"foo": [false, true, false]}' | ./bj.sh - foo 1